 Once I had exited the vehicle, the officer instructed me to move toward the car’s front and place my hands on the hood.

 And you better not forget it.
 All I could think was my wife’s beautiful smile, and though I knew I had done nothing wrong, I did as he asked.

 Do you mind if we search your car?

 You fit the description of a man who just robbed a convenience store.

-I thought to myself most people who rob convenience stores don’t do so with $500 suits on but before I could protest, my mother’s voice was in my head.
-Son don’t give them even the slightest reason to shoot you I’m too old to have to bury you and though I knew I had done nothing wrong I said not a problem sir.
+I thought that most people who rob convenience stores don’t do so with $500 suits on, but before I could protest, my mother’s voice was in my head.
+Son, please don’t give them even the slightest reason to shoot you.
+I’m too old to have to bury you, and though I knew I had done nothing wrong, I said not a problem, sir.